pytek-io/rpy/docs/basics.rst

 Loop synchronization
 --------------------

 Because of their very nature asynchronous iterators are prone to synchronization issues in which the producer is faster than the consumer.
 This cause data to accumulate in some part of the system and can lead to out of memory errors if not properly controlled.
-To ensure maximum stability, RMY will always eagerly push data to the client which buffers them.
+RMY will always eagerly iterate through asynchronous generators and send data to the client which buffers them.
 If a buffer becomes full, the client code will receive a `BufferFullError` exception.

 .. code-block:: python